I cycled as a teenager and came back to it about 2002. My bikes, as an adult:

 It is important to have a clean chain, chainrings and cassette, and well positioned derailleurs.

 A helmet is a necessity; a light helmet with good airflow is worthwhile.
 Good shorts with a (modern, synthetic) chamois are vital.
 For summer, a light jersey in a wicking fabric.
 At one time most of my clothing was purchased at Mountain Equipment Coop, which was dependable for some kinds of clothing, tools, and some repair parts and replacement components.
 As of 2020 MEC was shaky and after Covid it was sold to a hedge fund.
 I expect changes.

 I wear sunglasses for eye protection except under low light conditions – in summer, there are lots of flying insects and dust.
 On bright days, UV happens; bright sun conceals risk.
 Variable diffusion works under a range of conditions.

 I put fenders on the FX in 2017 to ride on days with showers or moisture on the road or trail.
 I put fenders on the CT when I bought it.

-I have always had a back rack and a rack pack.
+I have always had a rear rack and a rack pack.
 For some rides I also use a small pannier.
-I carry a replacement inner tube and a pump and some tools.
-Self reliance; stubborn.
+I carry a replacement inner tube, a mini pump and some tools.